iTwin/itwinjs-core/docs/learning/ui/index.md

 # Learning iTwin.js UI

-## AppUi
+## AppUI

-AppUi is a framework for writing iTwin.js apps.
+AppUI is a framework for writing iTwin.js apps.
 For details, see this [overview](./appui/index).

 For a quick-start approach to creating an iTwin.js app with App UI, see [Quick Start to an App UI user interface](./QuickStartUi.md).